jessealama/proposal-decimal-polyfill/README.md

 ## Installation

-After installing this NPM package, there should be a file `proposal-decimal.mjs` available.
+After installing this NPM package, take a look at the `dist` subdirectory.
+There are three directories there:

+- `web`
+- `esm`
+- `cjs`

+For the web variant, a single file `index.mjs`, should be available.
 Just include that in a `script` tag and you're good to go.
 Example:

 ```html